practicalli/clojure/concepts/features.md

 ## Concurrent Programming & Parallelism

   Concurrent code is much safer when you data does not change state (eg. immutable values).
 Clojure encourages an immutable approach with its built in persistent data structures (list, Map, Vector, Set).
-Using Pure Fuctions that are not affected by or cause side effects also make writing concurrent code trivial.
+Using Pure Functions that are not affected by or cause side effects also make writing concurrent code trivial.

-  Clojure helps you scale your applications by with a parrallel procssing approach, as you can run functions over immutable datastructures without conflict.
+  Clojure helps you scale your applications by with a parallel processing approach, as you can run functions over immutable datastructures without conflict.

 ## Hosted on the JVM

   Clojure is compiled to bytecode that runs on the Java Virtual Machine.
 This helps Clojure run at a very high performance (close to Java, C++, etc.)

-  Clojure has a consise and easy to use Java Interoperability, enabling you to use any libraries that run on the JVM (Java, Groovy, Scala, Jruby, Jython, etc).
+  Clojure has a concise and easy to use Java Interoperability, enabling you to use any libraries that run on the JVM (Java, Groovy, Scala, Jruby, Jython, etc).

 - many parts of the Clojure standard library, Clojure.core defer to the Java Standard library, for example for I/O (reading,writing files)
-- Clojure makes invoking Java very convieninet and provides special primative constructs in the Clojure language to do so (new .javaMethodName javaClassName. etc)
+- Clojure makes invoking Java very convenient and provides special primitive constructs in the Clojure language to do so (new .javaMethodName javaClassName. etc)

 > ClojureScript generated JavaScript that will run in a browser.
 ClojureCLR will compile to bytecode that runs on the Microsoft .Net platform.